Southern Yorkshire Dales Guided Walking Tour 2025

 Total ascent: 1,050 feet (320m)

-In Summary: Today’s circular walk starts in the traditional Dales village of Clapham.
+In summary: Today’s circular walk starts in the traditional Dales village of Clapham.
 Pass through the Ingleborough Estate, with an optional guided tour of Ingleborough Cave (payable locally), and ascend the limestone gorge of Trow Gill to reach the huge pot hole of Gaping Gill.

 Highlight: We’ll stop for an optional tour of Ingleborough Cave with its impressive stalactites and stalagmites.